-When we travelled, road works were happening close to the exit serving the dam and we missed our turn.
+When we traveled, road works were happening close to the exit serving the dam and we missed our turn.

-However, soon after the exit there is a pull out and the opportunity to turn the car, which is good to know should you by any reason find the exit difficult to locate.
+However, soon after the exit, there is a pullout and the opportunity to turn the car, which is good to know should you for any reason find the exit difficult to locate.